Karen Ansel

 Karen Ansel is a visual effects specialist in the United States.

 Previously an Australian musician, she was an influential member of the Australian band The Reels.
 In 2001, the title track "Quasimodo's Dream" from their album Quasimodo's Dream was voted one of the Top 10 Australian Songs of all time by APRA.

 Ansel worked in visual effects at Industrial Light & Magic in the United States.
 She supervised the Academy Award-winning effects in Vincent Ward’s film What Dreams May Come, as well as Nutty Professor II: The Klumps, Flubber, and artist Matthew Barney's Cremaster Cycle.
 Her film credits range from The Mask (1993) to Angels & Demons (2009), in addition to other major Hollywood film titles.

 In 2010, Ansel became a member of the Academy of Motion Picture Arts and Sciences (Visual Effects Branch).

 Other film credits include still photography for Mystify: Michael Hutchence, directed by Richard Lowenstein (2019).

 Early career

 In 1984 Ansel attended Middlesex Polytechnic with Dr. John Vince, studying Fortran and his custom PICASO graphics software.

-In 1986 she started working in Australia 3D with Gary Tregaskis on his in-house 3D software, which transitioned into his world release of Flame.
+In 1986 she started working in Australia in 3D with Gary Tregaskis on his in-house 3D software, which transitioned into his world release of Flame.
 She continued working through various Australian production companies, gaining experience on Alias/Wavefront, SoftImage, Prisms (Houdini) and code-based compositing.
 Her early broadcast CG work includes 3D animations and design for national TV sports and station IDs, Barcelona Olympics and various music videos.

-She worked on ‘lightpen’ animations for Pete Townshend's film White City and Face the Face, directed by Richard Lowenstein.
+She worked on 'lightpen' animations for Pete Townshend's film White City and Face the Face, directed by Richard Lowenstein.

-Her VFX supervision for Max Q, MondayNightBySatellite, in 1989, involved early renderings of the Mandelbrot set.
+Her VFX supervision for Max Q, "MondayNightBySatellite", in 1989, involved early renderings of the Mandelbrot set.